osisoft/testing-content/Content_Portal/Documentation/Identity/hybrid-clients.md

 <a id="opIdHybridClients_Create Hybrid Client"></a>

-Create a Hybrid Client.
-A Client Id and Client Secret will be generated to perform authentication.
+Creates a hybrid client.
+A client unique identifier and client secret will be generated to perform authentication.
 Make sure to store the Secret somewhere safe as we do not store the actual value after the creation step.
-If you do not have access to the Secret value, we suggest deleting the Secret and adding a new one for this Client.
-Clients have unique ids in a Tenant.
-Currently there is a limit of 50000 clients (of all types) per Tenant.
+If you do not have access to the secret value, we suggest deleting the secret and adding a new one for this client.
+Clients have unique ids in a tenant.
+Currently there is a limit of 50000 clients (of all types) per tenant.

 ### Request
 ```text